 Tightening a Loose Belt

-- Once you know roughly how loose the belt is, locate the drive belt tensioner.
+2. Once you know roughly how loose the belt is, locate the drive belt tensioner.
 It will be found either on the alternator itself or on a pulley, depending on the car you have.
-There should be one bolt that holds the belt in place and allows it to pivot, and a slotted slider on the other end that allows for belt tightening.
+There should be one bolt that holds the belt in place and allows it to pivot, and a slotted slider on the other end that allows for belt-tightening.

-- Loosen the pivot bolt to allow for some movement, then insert the pry bar above the alternator pulley.
-You should apply gentle pressure in an upwards motion to add tension into the drive belt.
+3. Loosen the pivot bolt to allow for some movement, then insert the pry bar above the alternator pulley.
+You should apply gentle pressure in an upwards motion to add tension to the drive belt.

-- After you have added tension into the belt, tighten the bolt slightly to lock it into place.
+4. After you have added tension to the belt, tighten the bolt slightly to lock it into place.

-- You should then test the tension again; if it is within the half of an inch movement range you can tighten the pivot bolt fully and start the engine to ensure everything sounds smooth.
+5. You should then test the tension again; if it is within the half-of-an-inch movement range, you can tighten the pivot bolt fully and start the engine to ensure everything sounds smooth.

-- If the belt is still too loose or even too tight, repeat the process again until the belt is adjusted correctly.
+6. If the belt is still too loose or even too tight, repeat the process until the belt is adjusted correctly.

 Replacing a Damaged Belt